 I discovered pho over twenty years ago when we moved to St. Paul, Minnesota.
 St. Paul has a large Hmong and Vietnamese population, with many mom and pop restaurants lining University Avenue.
 It was at just such a place, housed in a little white house on a hill, that I discovered Vietnamese food and, more specifically, pho.

-I did a lot of research, and after reviewing several recipes and my own experience eating many bowls of pho, came up with an Instant Pot version of Pho Ga that can compete with some of my favorite restaurants.
+I did a lot of research, and was most inspired by this pho ga recipe from Andrea Nguyen that she has shared from her cookbook.
+After reviewing several recipes and my own experience eating many bowls of pho, I came up with an Instant Pot version of pho ga that can compete with some of my favorite restaurants.
 It’s not hard but it may be your first time for some ingredients, like fish sauce.

 Oh, there are many brands out there and some are pretty bad.
-I like Red Boat, which is at the top of many “best tasting” fish sauce lists.
+I like Red Boat, which is at the top of many “best tasting” fish sauce lists, Three Crabs Brand is also good.
 I buy it at my favorite grocery for specialty food items (Global Foods Market in St. Louis, Missouri).
-I pretty much get all my ingredients for Pho Ga at Global Foods, I doubt you’d be able to find all of it at a regular grocery.
+I pretty much get all my ingredients for chicken pho at Global Foods, I doubt you’d be able to find all of it at a regular grocery.

 I’ve tried this with a whole chicken and with just thighs.
 Both are good but my preference is the thighs.
 It’s just easier in the pressure cooker and we’re not huge fans of chicken breasts.

-After the chicken and broth has finished cooking, it’s time to assemble the bowls of Pho Ga.
+After the chicken and broth has finished cooking, it’s time to assemble the bowls of pho.
 You start with bahn pho noodles in the bottom of the bowl, add some shredded chicken and then ladle the boiling hot broth over the top.

 And I’m a dipper, so I squirt Sriracha and hoisin in a small saucer, swirl my noodles and chicken on a fork and swipe into my little sauce bowl.
 Most normal people add the hot sauce and hoisin to the soup and mix.
 Sprinkle with some sprouts, add lots of Thai basil and cilantro and a squeeze of citrus, if you’d like (I don’t).